ghaithsaidani/voting-app-node-red/Readme.md

 # Voting System

-This project implements a voting system with MQTT and FastAPI and FlashMQ broker.
+This project implements a voting system with MQTT, FastAPI and FlashMQ broker.
 It allows users to cast votes via MQTT messages and provides a REST API for monitoring voting results.
 The results will be visualized dynamically using Node-RED.